 - Potato Chips.
-House avoids private label potato chips, saying they “seem to have a more greasy, oily, rancid taste.”
+House avoids private-label potato chips, saying they “seem to have a more greasy, oily, rancid taste.”
 However, blind taste tests don’t all agree on this point.
 Trader Joe’s Ode to the Classic Potato Chip comes in dead last in a test at Serious Eats, where testers describe them as “stale” and “cardboard” — but they take the prize in a test at Epicurious, winning praise for their light, crunchy texture and moderate saltiness.
-In other tests at The Daily Meal and Kitchn, they fall in the middle of the pack and are half the price of top brands like Lay’s and Utz.
+In other tests at The Daily Meal and Kitchn, they earn above-average scores.

 Going generic definitely makes sense for staple foods like salt, sugar, flour, vinegar, and baking soda.
 These products contain only one ingredient, so there’s no difference in the formula from one brand to another.
 In fact, staple products like these often come from the same manufacturers as the name brand, so they’re literally identical.